abelsonlive/hiR/updateGuide.md

 _OPTIONAL: If you want to create a new package from scratch, start here:_

+    #R
     p <- "rpckg"
     library("devtools")
     create(p)

-1. Carefully format your functions acoording to this template ([more info](https://github.com/hadley/devtools/wiki/docs-function)):
+1. Carefully format your functions acoording to this template: (_[more info](https://github.com/hadley/devtools/wiki/docs-function)_)

     ```
-    #' A short description of the function
+    #' A short description of the R function
     #'
     #' A more detailed description of the function
     #'